coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 structure.
 Only steps 1 and 5 are absolutely required, and step 3 is pretty much also absolutely required, but you could skip it.
 Steps 2 and 4 just give you further control over exactly where and how the structure is generated.

 =======
-Step 1: ABSOLUTELY REQUIRED!
-Add your blockArray to the generator's list
+Step 1: Add your blockArray to the generator's list
 =======

 Once you have your blockArray(s) set up correctly (see below), you will need to add them to the WorldGenStructure generator's list of arrays to generate.